-On the surface, the visit of the Italian prime minister to the White House seemed like it went great.
-Yes, President Donald Trump filled the country of Verdi and Pavarotti, a great friend of his, with praise for its culture and thousand-year-old history.
-But in reality, the Italian government goes back to Italy with a validation of what has been suspected for a while now: when talking about stabilizing Libya, which is the top problem for Italian national interests and is tied to the refugee crisis – and to energy sources as well, – Italy can’t county on the US.
+On the surface, the visit of the Italian prime minister to the White House looked like it had gone great.
+Yes, President Donald Trump praised the country of Verdi and Pavarotti–the latter a great friend of his– for its culture and thousand-year-old history.
+But in reality, these representatives of the Italian government would go back to Italy with a validation of what had been suspected for a while now: when talking about stabilizing Libya, which is the top problem for Italian national interests and is tied to the refugee crisis – and to energy sources as well, – Italy can’t count on the US.

-Let’s go only a few hours back.
-The morning of Thursday, April 20th, at the Center for Strategic and International Studies of Washington, Gentiloni repeated what was a chant for all Italian governments that alternated at Palazzo Chigi in the last four years: Libya can’t stay in this chaos, we need to stabilize it, instead of fragmenting it, and whoever thinks about dividing it is just making the situation even more dangerous.
-At the CSIS, the prime minister had wished that the White House would have understood the message.
-With such an unstable Libya, we risk to strengthen ISIS and leave Europe without defenses on the refugee crisis in the North-African country where human traffickers pile up the export “goods.”
+Let’s go back a couple of hours.
+The morning of Thursday, April 20th, at the Center for Strategic and International Studies of Washington, Gentiloni repeated what has been a mantra for all Italian governments that have come and gone at Palazzo Chigi in the last four years: Libya can’t go on in this chaotic manner, we need to stabilize it, instead of fragmenting it, and whoever thinks about dividing it is just making the situation even more dangerous.
+At the CSIS, the prime minister wished that the White House understood the message.
+With such an unstable Libya, we risk strengthening ISIS and leaving Europe without defenses on the refugee crisis in the North-African country where human traffickers pile up the export “goods.”

-After the bilateral dialogue, at the beginning of the press conference in the East Room, Trump started to speak about Italy and covering it in glory as a country that gave so much to America thanks to its “18 million Italian-Americans living in the United States.”
-It seemed that by using his soft spot for the “spectacular country that [he knows] really well,” Gentiloni convinced the President to comply with what Italy cares about the most at the moment: getting the USA’s promise to help stabilizing Libya and containing the expansion of Islamic fundamentalist movements and Russia in the Mediterranean, which is now clear to anyone who is willing to see it.
+After the bilateral dialogue, at the beginning of the press conference in the East Room, Trump started speaking about Italy, extolling it as a country that has given so much to America, thanks to its “18 million Italian-Americans living in the United States.”
+It seemed that by manipulating the soft spot that President Trump ostensibly has for the “spectacular country that [he knows] really well,” Gentiloni convinced him to comply with what Italy cares about the most at the moment: getting the USA’s promise to help to stabilize Libya and contain the expansion of Islamic fundamentalist movements and Russian influence in the Mediterranean, both of which are now clear to anyone who is willing to see it.

 Prior to the questions, Trump loaded Italy with compliments: “We renew the deep ties of history and friendship that link together the American and the Italian peoples.
 That history traces its roots to the timeless contributions of Italy to civilization and human progress, stretching all the way back to Ancient Rome.
 Through the ages, your country has been a beacon of artistic and scientific achievement – and that continues today – from Venice to Florence, from Verdi to Pavarotti, a great friend of mine.
 These bonds of history and culture have only grown stronger as our two nations have become close partners, dear friends, and very vital allies.”